Certificate of Acceptance

 Applying for a certificate for public use

-A person who owns, occupies or controls premises intended for public use may apply for a Certificate for Public Use (PDF, 60KB) for the premises or part of the premises if:
+A person who owns, occupies or controls premises intended for public use may apply for a Certificate or Public Use for the premises or part of the premises if:

 - a building consent has been granted for building work affecting part or all of the premises.